SAP-samples/teched2024-AD180/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2024 session called **AD180 - Build SAP Fiori Apps with ABAP Cloud powered by Joule's ABAP Developer capabilities**.
+This repository contains the material for the SAP TechEd 2024 session called **AD180 - Build SAP Fiori Apps with ABAP Cloud powered by Joule's ABAP developer capabilities**.

 >> **DISCLAIMER**:
 >> Please note that the GenAi capabilities used in this hands-on workshop are part of a beta release.